HOAs: What to Look For in a Property Management Company

 Conversely, some organizations choose to hire an outside third-party, an HOA property management firm, to delegate and take care of ongoing needs it may have.
 It’s important to note that a management company doesn’t govern the HOA.
 That is left to the board of directors, owners, and governing charters (such as the bylaws and CC&Rs).
 However, it performs various tasks based on the contractual agreement ranging from bookkeeping to vendor and maintenance order management.

 If you do decide to switch to a management company, it doesn’t have to be permanent.
 There are usually provisions on how to terminate a relationship with a management company, or you could even wait until your agreement matures, electing not to renew it.

 Before you begin a relationship with an HOA property management company, make sure to note any applicable initiation fees for them to take over the day to day operations, ongoing fees that may be incurred monthly or annually for services rendered, and exit fees should you decide to switch firms or even revert back to being a self-managed organization.
-To better understand all HOA fees, not just property management related ones, click here.
+Here is how to better understand all HOA fees.

 Considerations For Evaluating HOA Property Management Companies